wp-plugins/display-latest-tweets/readme.txt

 Install by FTP

-* Find the directory titles 'sis-nicescroll' and upload it and all files within to the plugins directory of your WordPress install (WORDPRESS-DIRECTORY/wp-content/plugins/) [e.g. www.yourdomain.com/wp-content/plugins/]
+* Find the directory titles 'display-latest-tweets' and upload it and all files within to the plugins directory of your WordPress install (WORDPRESS-DIRECTORY/wp-content/plugins/) [e.g. www.yourdomain.com/wp-content/plugins/]
 * From your WordPress dashboard, choose 'Installed Plugins' option under the 'Plugins' category
 * Locate the newly added plugin and click on the 'Activate' link to enable its features.